Six Ideas that Helped My Queer Trial

 I recently met with students at the Vancouver School of Theology.
 Geoffrey Clark-Tosca invited me to talk about queer issues and my expulsion from the Church of the Nazarene.

-I found the conversation with Vancouver students meaningful, as I have when I’ve talked with other groups about this topic.
-I explained how I became fully affirming of queer people and shared the events that lead to my trial and defrocking/excommunication.
+I found the conversation meaningful, as I have when talking with other groups about this topic.
+I explained how I became fully affirming of queer people and shared the events that led to my trial and defrocking/excommunication.

 Besides sharing the narrative, I pointed to six ideas that helped me as I faced my queer trial in July 2024.
-In what follows, I offer those ideas.
+Here are those ideas.

 Organizations are organisms, not mathematics: they change.

 More than a few people thought I should simply walk away from the Church of the Nazarene rather than try to seek change.
 “There are other groups you can join,” they said.
-While this is true, I got the feeling from many that they thought the denomination’s view on human sexuality was set in stone.
+While this is true, I got the feeling that many thought the denomination’s view on human sexuality was set in stone.
 It’s unchanging.

-I regard organizations to be evolving organisms rather than immutable mathematical equations.
-A look at the history of Christianity and the Church of the Nazarene reveals many significant changes.
+I think organizations are evolving organisms rather than immutable mathematical equations.
+A look at the history of Christianity and the Church of the Nazarene reveals many changes.
 Thinking of denominations as organisms gives hope that positive change can occur.

-We each have unique calls to love: my call is different than others.
+We each have unique calls to love: my call is different from others.

 When I tell my story and describe my fight for change in the Church of the Nazarene, I’m quick to say, “But what I did isn’t required of everyone.”
 While I stayed and fought, I respect the choices of others to leave without fighting.
 And of those who fight more quietly from the inside.
 My way isn’t the only way.